Skiing Green to Blue to Black All in One Day

 Ou has aspirations to get even better.
 “Yeah definitely, we’re going to practice more and I’m hoping I can go into trees and moguls.”
 Because besides the fun she has with her friends on the hill, she loves being out in the mountains.
 “I’m a nature person; I enjoy a peaceful environment.”

-Want to take a lesson?
+Ready to take a ski or snowboard lesson?